Pranshu23x/samsung/README.md

 ---

 ## Technical Background

-The developer has hands-on experience building real-time, low-latency audio pipelines — including a production WebSocket-based speech pipeline using Sarvam STT and Groq inference for a live voice-AI assistant, and multi-agent orchestration (CrewAI / LangGraph) for structured decision and feedback systems.
+I Pranshu Kumar and my teamates Shridipa and Shubham have hands-on experience building real-time, low-latency audio pipelines — including a production WebSocket-based speech pipeline using Sarvam STT and Groq inference for a live voice-AI assistant, and multi-agent orchestration (CrewAI / LangGraph) for structured decision and feedback systems.

 The reading-fluency scoring and feedback-generation layer extends that same architecture directly.